-- advising individual disabled applicants when suitable accessible property is about to or has been advertised - making arrangements to enable applicants with disabilities to visit properties - using symbols rather than words in adverts - enabling text messaging for people who have hearing impairments - providing documents in large or clear print, Moon or Braille on request - making information available on computer disk or audiotape on request
+• advising individual disabled applicants when suitable accessible property is about to or has been advertised

+- making arrangements to enable applicants with disabilities to visit properties using symbols rather than words in adverts - enabling text messaging for people who have hearing impairments - providing documents in large or clear print, Moon or Braille on request - making information available on computer disk or audiotape on request

-- ensuring that advice and information is available over the telephone for those who cannot use a website or cannot get to a property or the One stop shop easily - mailing out literature to the housebound and physically disabled - ensuring that people with learning disabilities who do not have support from any other source (e.g. friend, relative or social worker) are assigned a suitably trained member of staff to support them.
+• ensuring that advice and information is available over the telephone - for those who cannot use a website or cannot get to a property or the One stop shop easily

+• mailing out literature to the housebound and physically disabled

+• ensuring that people with learning disabilities who do not have support from any other source (e.g. friend, relative or social worker) are assigned a suitably trained member of staff to support them.

-We are working towards ensuring that websites are accessible for people who have visual impairments or learning disabilities and providing large print maps on websites.
+We are working towards ensuring that the Choice Based Lettings website is accessible for people who may require a translation in to a community language, have visual impairments or learning disabilities and providing large print maps on websites.